 Its founder’s boundless enthusiasm for his work – he commutes between his restaurants in Paris and his London outpost by Eurostar – pervades this refined yet relaxed establishment.
 “I had always wanted to open a restaurant in London.
 We find the same restaurant DNA and the same vision, but with an expression of Frenchie cuisine that is resolutely London, more electric, more alive,” he says.

-The restaurant is accessibly priced with a set menus of £29 for two dishes and £34 for three and a £70 tasting menu.
+The restaurant is accessibly priced with a two or three course set menu and a five-course tasting menu as well as an a la carte option.
 Marchand’s influences are eclectic, reflective of a wide-ranging career cooking all over the world.
 Frenchie’s signature bacon scone with maple syrup and Cornish clotted cream is inspired by the west country; and his lamb ragu pappardelle with kalamata olives, espelette and preserved lemon recollects his time cooking at Fifteen; while foie gras apricot pressé with verbena and almonds very much has its roots in Paris.

 The wine list is top notch.
 Marchand runs a wine bar in Paris alongside Frenchie so is able to source bins rarely seen outside France and the restaurant is also a pioneer of rustic but delicious ‘bagnums’, aka bag-in-box wines.